mindspore-ai/mindspore/model_zoo/official/cv/xception/README.md

 ### Result

-Evaluation result will be stored in the example path, you can find result like the followings in `eval.log`.
+Evaluation result will be stored in the example path, you can find result like the following in `eval.log`.

 ```shell
 result: {'Loss': 1.7797744848789312, 'Top_1_Acc': 0.7985777243589743, 'Top_5_Acc': 0.9485777243589744}